 - Special tax assessment districts, whose revenues go toward specific initiatives or into specific funds

-Though they may pass laws that directly or indirectly impact property tax collections, state governments generally don’t assess property taxes for their own purposes.
+State governments may pass laws that directly or indirectly impact property tax collections.
+But they generally don’t assess property taxes for their own purposes.

-According to the Institute on Taxation and Economic Policy, taxing authorities calculate property taxes using the following formula:
+According to the Institute on Taxation and Economic Policy, local tax authorities calculate property taxes using the following formula: